Lingerie photo session: Video light & Studio flash

 Olena is a wonderful model that I love working with because of her natural instinct for posing.
 So for a test shoot in my new studio space, she was an easy choice.
 (Here is Olena’s model mayhem portfolio.)
 We shot several outfits, using different lighting setups.
-This one is interesting because of the simplicity of the setup – using a 1×4′ softbox to control the light, and a Lowel ID-Light (B&H) as a back-light to give that warm glow to her hair.
+This one is interesting because of the simplicity of the setup – using a gridded Profoto RFi 1’×4? softbox (affiliate) to control the light, and a Lowel ID-Light (affiliate) as a back-light to give that warm glow to her hair.
 It really helped enhance the intimate feel of the sequence of photographs.

 The camera settings reveal how the video light, which has much less power than the flash, was able to register.

 That slow shutter speed did the trick.
 It allowed the continuous light from the video light, to register.
 But I also pulled the flash output to the lowest possible, and that gave me f/4 @ 100 ISO at that distance .. and this was a more sensible choice of aperture and ISO, so that I didn’t need to pull the shutter speed even lower.